 For additional information about tipped employees, see Interpretive Notice & Formal Opinion (“INFO”) # 3: Tips (Gratuities) and Tipped Employees Under Colorado Wage Law

 Non-Exempt Employee Working Two Jobs Example

-An employee working two non-exempt jobs at different hourly pay rates for the same employer within a specific workweek may be paid overtime using either of the following methods, provided that the employee is notified in advance which method will be used:
+An employee working two non-exempt jobs at different hourly pay rates for the same employer within a specific workweek shall be calculated as follows:

 For example, in one workweek, a non-exempt employee works 40 hours per week at $15 per hour, and then performs 10 hours of different duties at different times during the workweek at a rate of $13 per hour.
 The weighted average regular rate of pay for this employee would equal [(40 X $15) + (10 X $13)] / 50 = $14.60 per hour regular rate.
 Thus, using this calculation method, the employee would be owed overtime at a rate of $14.60 X .5 = $7.30 per hour for overtime work.